Academic Leadership Development Program (ALDP)

 Step 3: Contact the designated moving companies to obtain quote(s)

 With the confirmation of the terms, it is now time to gather the information to send to the moving company (or companies, you may want to obtain quotes from more than one of UBC’s designated moving companies).
+When you contact the moving company, please make sure you identify yourself as a UBC employee to access the UBC or CAUBO negotiated tariff rates.

 Action: If you choose to work with QMM the Hiring Department and New Hire will need to complete a Contact and Information Sheet.
 The Hiring Department will send you this document with their section completed.